 16. Which ATMs should I use in Guatemala?

-In Antigua, I always used the ATM machine at the Porta Hotel.
+In Antigua, I always used the ATM at the Porta Hotel.
 It allowed me to withdraw Q3,000 at one time, whereas the other machines in Guatemala usually only allow a maximum of Q2,000 per transaction.

 When I was in Flores, I always withdrew money from the ATM at the Superfotomart store.